dannofield/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to drive the simulator for two laps at the speed I knew the autonomous car was going to drive it.

+This was important because if I trained the model at low speed I was able to turn with bigger steering angles but the autonomous car could not do it.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+I ended up using a convolution neural network model similar to the model proposed for NVIDIA and after a few hyperparameters being tuned I was able to achieve great results.

+I thought this model might be appropriate because the paper they published expose good results.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.

-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I found that my first modelwas not able to achive the best mean squared error on the training set so I incremented the number of epchos.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+After I increased the number of epchos it started to oscilate around.
+This was a signal that I needed to reduce the number of epchos until I found the right one.
+Five epchos seemed to fix it.

 The final step was to run the simulator to see how well the car was driving around track one.

-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I decided to use all three cameras, center, left and right.
+I used the left and right cameras with a corrected steering angle of 2 at first.

+The model didn´t go off the road but it was moving the steering continually.
+So I decreased the correction to 0.7.
+This time the car seemed to perform way better.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

-![alt text][image1]
+![alt text][image20]

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

+![alt text][image1]
 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I used the left camera with a correction angle of 0.7

+![alt text][image8]
+![alt text][image9]

+Then I used the right camera with a correction angle of 0.7

+![alt text][image14]
+![alt text][image15]

+Then I repeated this process on track two in order to get more data points.

+Since I used all 3 cameras I did not have to augment the data set by flipped images.

+After the collection process, I had around 9000 number of data points.
+I then preprocessed this data by cropping the images so the model does not get distracted by things like the sky, trees, etc.:

+Here is the center camera image cropped
 ![alt text][image3]
+![alt text][image5]

+Left camera image cropped
+![alt text][image10]
+![alt text][image12]

+Right camera image cropped
+![alt text][image16]
+![alt text][image18]

+After this I normalized the data by converting this data to gray scale.

+Here is the center camera image cropped
 ![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]

+Left camera image cropped
+![alt text][image11]
+![alt text][image13]

+Right camera image cropped
+![alt text][image17]
-![alt text][image7]
+![alt text][image19]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.